mattstauffer/Torch/README.md

 Showing a simplest-use example for using each Illuminate component in non-Laravel applications.

 ## Usage
-At the moment, the project is divided into many directories beneath public which will each contain a Slim index file.
+At the moment, the project is divided into many directories beneath public which will each contain an index file, usually written with [Slim](http://www.slimframework.com/).
 Navigate to that directory in your terminal and run the following to serve a web site from that directory:

 ```bash
 $ php -S localhost:8000